For partners subscribed to Select or Enterprise plans.

-- Name: Enter a descriptive name for the action (e.g. Notify in #general Slack channel 10 days in advance).
+- Action Name: Enter a descriptive name for the action (e.g. Notify in #general Slack channel 10 days in advance).

 - Webhook URL: Enter the Webhook URL copied from Slack.

-- If you want to make any changes, note that your JSON payload must contain the word text as one of the keys, at minimum.
-The value you associate with this key is the text that will be posted to your Slack channel.
+- JSON Payload: Enter a key/value pair.
+The value you associate with the text key is the message that will be posted to your Slack channel.